Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 ```
 pyinstaller "src/MainWindow.py" -F --add-data "src/GUI:GUI" --add-data "src/FALLBACK:FALLBACK" --add-data "src/languages:languages"
 ```

-*Note:*
+*Notes:*
+- On Linux make sure you have the tkinter package `pacman -S tk`
-if you want to fork the project and do your own releases you need to changes the variables at the top of `src/Scripts/Udater.py` to your own information
+- If you want to fork the project and do your own releases you need to changes the variables at the top of `src/Scripts/Udater.py` to your own information

 # Contributions